nielssorensen/OpenEmu-wiki/Developers:-Translation-Guide-(First-Draft).md

 Window should look like this now
 ![Imgur](http://i.imgur.com/kW9IAaN.png)

-* This created a new directory that contains all the files that need to be translated.
+* All the files that need to be translated should be setup now.
 ![Imgur](http://i.imgur.com/fsl5XgG.png)
 ![Imgur](http://i.imgur.com/TtvXFx0.png)